Chetu Promotes Nick Swanson To Senior Account Executive

-“Nick, who started as a National Account Manager at Chetu in early 2023, has shown that he wants to grow with the company,” Heicksen added.“I am looking forward to collaborating with him and watching his continued growth.”
+ï¿1⁄2Nick, who started as a National Account Manager at Chetu in early 2023, has shown that he wants to grow with the company,ï¿1⁄2 Heicksen added. ï¿1⁄2I am looking forward to collaborating with him and watching his continued growth.ï¿1⁄2

 Swanson, who served 13 years in the U.S. Army as a paratrooper, said he is honored by the promotion.